-KRB: After I graduated from high school, I spent the summer in Europe and then began university in September at Capilano University.
-I loved Cap and it was the perfect transition place for me to further explore my interests in the Social Sciences.
+After graduating from high school, I spent the summer in Europe and then began university in September at Capilano University.
+I loved Cap, and it was the perfect transition place to explore my interests in the Social Sciences further.
 In my second year, I discovered my love for Anthropology.
-I continued to pursue this discipline at Concordia University in Montreal where I fell in love with the city, culture and the freedom of living on my own.
+I continued to pursue this discipline at Concordia University in Montreal, where I fell in love with the city, culture and the freedom of living on my own.
 I spent three years working towards my BA in Anthropology with a minor in Diversity and the Contemporary World, which covered a wide range of historical, as well as political and environmental issues.
 I loved it.
-Upon graduation, I went through a three-month period of, “I have just graduated and I have no idea what I am going to do”!
-The panic stage passed and I occupied my time with graduate study applications.
-I worked part-time as a Youth Coordinator for underprivileged children where I organized and ran weekly cooking workshops.
-Once my time in Montreal came to an end, I moved back to Vancouver for a brief time and upon my acceptance to Kings College, I moved to London, England in late July of last year.
-Over the summer I worked as an intern at a charity called ABC Trust (Action for Brazil’s Children) where I was an assistant to both the Project Manager as well as the Fundraising Officer.
+Upon graduation, I went through a three-month period of, “I have just graduated, and I have no idea what I am going to do”!
+The panic stage passed, and I occupied my time with graduate study applications.
+I worked part-time as a Youth Coordinator for underprivileged children, where I organized and ran weekly cooking workshops.
+Once my time in Montreal ended, I moved back to Vancouver for a brief time, and upon my acceptance to Kings College, I moved to London, England, in late July of last year.
+Over the summer, I worked as an intern at a charity called ABC Trust (Action for Brazil’s Children), where I was an assistant to both the Project Manager and the Fundraising Officer.

-KRB: I am currently in the midst of my Master’s program in International Development and am looking specifically at emerging economies and inclusive development.
-I have finished with my lectures and seminars and I am now embarking on the dreaded (although I am excited) dissertation that will take up the majority of my summer.
+I am currently in the midst of my Master’s program in International Development and am looking specifically at emerging economies and inclusive development.
+I have finished my lectures and seminars, and I am now embarking on the dreaded (although I am excited) dissertation that will take up the majority of my summer.
 I recently found out that I will have the pleasure of working with Save the Children UK (an international NGO), where I will be conducting research for them, which will provide them with information on social protection systems and nutrition policy in Latin America.
-More specifically, I hope to explore the political/institutional approach that national governments take to incorporate nutrition sensitive interventions into social protection schemes.
-I am looking forward to seeing what the future holds, and will continue to juggle my time between work and play.
-London is one the most dynamic and exciting places I have ever lived.
+More specifically, I hope to explore the political/institutional approach that national governments take to incorporate nutrition-sensitive interventions into social protection schemes.
+I look forward to seeing what the future holds and will continue juggling my time between work and play.
+London is one of the most dynamic and exciting places I have ever lived.
 Never a dull moment!
 After completing my MA in International Development at Kings College in 2015, I decided to try my luck at working in London.

-I landed a temp gig at a reputable organization called Community Development Foundation and then landed an internship with Action Against Hunger (as an Advocacy Intern) and Unilever (as a Social Impact Intern).
-It was interesting to work for both an international charity and corporation simultaneously.
+I landed a temp gig at a reputable organization called Community Development Foundation.
+I then landed an internship with Action Against Hunger (as an Advocacy Intern) and Unilever (as a Social Impact Intern).
+It was interesting to work for both an international charity and a corporation simultaneously.
 It gave me great perspective and experience.
 During my time in London, I had the opportunity to go and work in Peru for a small local NGO in Trujillo.
-It was a difficult decision but in the end, I decided to take the plunge and I moved to Trujillo last September.
-Life in Trujillo was filled with uncertainty, change and whole other range of emotions, but I am grateful for the experience because it also exposed me to a rich culture, history and most of all, delicious food.
-While I was there I started a small NGO called Earth Peru that works to incorporate environmental education to schools in impoverished areas within the city.
+It was a difficult decision, but I decided to take the plunge in the end, and I moved to Trujillo last September.
+Life in Trujillo was filled with uncertainty, change and a whole other range of emotions.
+Still, I am grateful for the experience because it exposed me to a rich culture, history and, most of all, delicious food.
+While there, I started a small NGO called Earth Peru that works to incorporate environmental education into schools in impoverished areas within the city.